Parameterizing Smooth Viscous Fluid Dynamics With a Viscous Blast Wave: Abstract

 \section{Abstract}

-Blast wave fits can capture essential features of global properties of systems near kinetic equilibrium.
+Blast wave fits are widely used in high energy nuclear collisions to capture essential features of global properties of systems near kinetic equilibrium.
 They usually provide temperature fields and collective velocity fields on a given hypersurface.
-We investigate how faithful the viscous blast wave introduced in \cite{Yang:2018ghi} can reproduce the given temperature and specific shear viscosity at freeze-out of a viscous fluid dynamic calculation, if the final spectrum and elliptic flow of several particle species are fitted.
-We focus here on fluid dynamic simulations appropriate for high energy nuclear collisions at current collider energies.
-We find that specific shear viscosities are reproduced to good accuracy by viscous blast wave fits while temperatures tend to be slightly underpredicted.
-We quantify the deviations of fitted from true quantities for some examples.
-The maps we obtain can be used to improve raw results obtained from viscous blast wave fits.
+We systematically compare blast wave fits of fluid dynamic simulations for Au+Au collisions at $\sqrt{s_{NN}}=200$ GeV and Pb+Pb collisions at $\sqrt{s_{NN}}=2.76$ TeV with the original simulations.
+In particular, we investigate how faithful the viscous blast wave introduced in \cite{Yang:2022yxa} can reproduce the given temperature and specific shear viscosity fixed at freeze-out of a viscous fluid dynamic calculation, if the final spectrum and elliptic flow of several particle species are fitted.
+We find that viscous blast wave fits describe fluid dynamic pseudodata rather well and reproduce the specific shear viscosities to good accuracy.
+However, extracted temperatures tend to be underpredicted, especially for peripheral collisions.
+We investigate possible reasons for these deviations.
+We establish maps from true to fitted values.
+These maps can be used to improve raw fit results from viscous blast wave fits.
+Although our work is limited to two specific, albeit important, parameters and two collision systems, the same procedure can be easily generalized to other parameters and collision systems.

 \keywords{Fluid dynamics, shear viscosity}